marcoandrade3/polyphase_test/README.md

-# polyphase_test
+# Polyphase Test

-Polyphase Test Bench
+This is a test-bench for a polyphase half-band fitler.